 - Keep any training bib your child has used and been asked to take home, wash it and return it next week;

-- Should adults or children present at training subsequently show any COVID-19 symptoms, or be required to self-isolate as a result of family members showing symptoms, please contact your applicable squad manager without delay, so that we can take any appropriate actions in consultation with the health authorities;
+- Should adults or children present at training subsequently show any COVID-19 symptoms, or receive a positive test result, with 48 hours of the training event, please contact your applicable squad manager without delay, so that we can take any appropriate actions in consultation with the health authorities.